bluetardis/pinteresting/NotesPB.md

 ```

-## Add it to the Asset pipeline
+## Add Bootstrap to the Asset pipeline
-/app/assets/ is where our optimised pipeline is
+*/app/assets/* is where our optimised pipeline is.
 This has provision for images, java and stylesheets.

 We will be working with stylesheets and need to make a new file.